ZhangTe/rainmeter-global-time-skins/README.md

 |UTC-1|CABO VERDE|

 ## Day-Night background
-City Label in the dark background mean the city is at night(18:00-6:00) City Label in the light background mean the city is in daylight (6:00-18:00)
+City Label in the dark background indicates the city is at night(18:00-6:00) City Label in the light background means the city is in daylight (6:00-18:00)

 # Additional functions